dart-lang/site-www/src/tools/pub/pubspec.md

 - File types: `png`, `jpg`, `gif`, or `webp`.
 - Static and animated images are both allowed.

+It is recommended to keep screenshot files small, since the files will be included in each download of the package.

 Pub.dev generates the package's thumbnail image from the first screenshot.
 If this screenshot uses animation, pub.dev uses its first frame.

 ### SDK constraints